 The core policy document on St. Helena for Land development is the Land Development Control Plan (LDCP).
 The St. Helena Land Development Control Plan 2012-2022 underwent a robust strategic social and environmental assessment process, the majority of environmental recommendations were incorporated into the final version of the LDCP.
-The LDCP therefore provides a robust policy framework for environmental considerations relating to land planning, which includes an Environmental Impact Assessment process.
+The LDCP therefore provides a robust policy framework^{xii} for environmental considerations relating to land planning, which includes an Environmental Impact Assessment process^{xiii}.

 Under the LDCP 23 National Conservation Areas (NCAs) have been established.
-National Conservation Area Management Plans will be established for these conservation areas, and will provide the policy framework for land use management within National Conservation Areas.
-14 National Conservation Areas have been designated primarily because of their Natural Heritage.
+National Conservation Area Management Plans will be created and implemented for these areas, and will provide the policy framework for land use management within National Conservation Areas.
+14 National Conservation Areas have been designated primarily because of their Natural Heritage^{xiv}.

-There are also Species Action plans for high priority endangered plant and bird species.
-As yet species plans have not been developed for land invertebrates .
-Consideration will also be given to bees.
+There are also Species Action plans for some high priority endangered plant and bird species.
+All species assessed as 'critically endangered' on the IUCN red list should be top priority for species action plan development.
+As yet species plans have not been developed for land invertebrates.
+Consideration will be given to bees.
+Species Action Plans will be implemented.

-TARGET: Continue to implement the requirements of the Land Development Control Plan for all planning applications.
+TARGET: Continue to implement the requirements of the Land Development Control Plan for all planning applications

-LEAD: SHG Planning with Environmental input from EMD.
+LEAD: SHG Planning with Environmental input from EMD

-TARGET: Develop National Conservation Area Management Plans: Diana's Peak National Park by July 2012; Sandy Bay National Park by December 2012 All NCA Natural Heritage management Plans developed by 2016.
+TARGET: Develop National Conservation Area Management Plans: Diana's Peak National Park by July 2012; Sandy Bay National Park by December 2012; Broadbottom Important Wirebird Area (IWA) and Deadwood Plain IWA by December 2013.
+All NCA Natural Heritage management Plans developed by 2016